thombashi/pytablewriter/docs/pages/examples/basic.rst

         |      4|AG          |America/Antigua |
         |      5|AI          |America/Anguilla|

-The default output stream is the standard output for text format writers, binary format writers will write to a binary file that opened by ``open`` method.
+The default output stream is the standard output for text format writers.
+Binary format writers will write to a binary file opened by the ``open`` method.